Enjoy A Lucrative Salary And High Personal Fulfillment As You Optimize Company Products For End-Users

 Introducing The User Experience Squad By Cheeky Scientist

 User Experience Squad

-The User Experience Squad, or UXS, will ensure you get into a high paying UX Researcher career where you will leverage your technical and communication skills to help companies improve their products and fullfil the expectations of end users.
-The UXS program leaders and board members are UX Researchers currently working in industry who will train you on the process of understanding the UX field, communicating your relevant experience throughout all steps of the hiring process, and getting into the right UX Researcher career for you, no matter your background or target industry.
+The User Experience Squad, or UXS, will help you get into a high-paying UX Researcher career where you can leverage your existing technical and communication skills to help companies improve their products and fullfil the expectations of end users.
+The UXS program leaders and board members are UX Researchers currently working in industry who will mentor you on the process of understanding the UX field, communicating your relevant experience throughout all steps of the hiring process, and getting into the right UX Researcher career for you, no matter your background or target industry.
 This is the only program specifically for PhDs and designed by PhDs currently working in top UX researcher roles.